helium/longfi-platformio/getting-started.md

 If you are familiar developing within the Arduino IDE, main.cpp is much the same as the Arduino *.ino.
 It also contains default setup() and loop() functions.

 PlatformIO also adds a required "\#include <Arduino.h\>" statement.
-This is a important/necessary difference between PlatformIO and Arduino IDEs.
+This is an important/necessary difference between PlatformIO and Arduino IDEs.

 ![](assets/heltec-cubecell-htcc-ab0x-main-cpp.png)